 In the link, I’ve chosen the exact plant species, but you can browse around and see if anything else seems fit for your planted aquarium.

-As always, it’s my high expectation that you have found relevant or valuable help to whichever concern you had about Java Fern.
+As always, it’s my high expectation that you have found relevant or valuable help to whichever concern you had about looking after your new Java Fern.

-Now that you are armed with these care tips, go ahead and plant a new Java Fern in your fish tank.
+Now that you are armed with these care tips, go ahead, and introduce the new plant to your aquarium.